8 SEO keyword research and targeting strategies to supercharge growth

 The related and suggested searches are treasure troves of ideas.
 Just type in your original keywords and phrases, and see exactly what else people are searching for.
 You can also use these queries to easily understand user search intent and craft your content accordingly.

-Suggested searches for “how to hire a digital marketing agency” include “how to evaluate a digital marketing agency” and “benefits of hiring a digital marketing agency.”
+Suggested searches for “how to hire a digital agency” include “hiring a marketing agency vs in-house” and “how much does it cost to hire a marketing manager.”

 5. Don’t forget Google Search Console